Thursday, February 25, 2010

 Require write-in candidate capable ballots for all government elected offices.

-Ban chief decision makers of bankruptcy filing businesses and or bailout receiving businesses from elected offices and political appointments for the rest of their lives.
+Ban current and former chief decision makers of bankruptcy filing businesses and or bailout receiving businesses from elected offices and political appointments for life.

-Prohibit members of government employee unions from elected offices and political appointments.
+Prohibit members of government employee labor unions from elected offices and political appointments.

 Require ballet listed candidates for legislatures, the presidency, and the vice presidency to pass multiple choice civil service exams in ethics, macroeconomics, psychometrics, epidemiology, informal logic, human genetics, grand strategy, antitrust reasoning, and anti-corruption practices.
 Require similar exams for regulators.
 Examples of correct answers: